codethug/SimpleTv/doc/Parameters.md

 customize the folder names and filenames of the downloaded episodes.
 For more details, see the [NamingFormat documentation](doc/NamingFormat.md).

+## Overwrite Existing episodes

+By default, if the downloader finds that an episode has already been downloaded, it will skip the episode and not download it again.
+The episode to be downloaded is checked against existing files based on the filename and the size of the file.

+The `-o` or `-overwrite` flag will cause the downloader to overwrite the previously downloaded files.

 ## Reboot

 The `-r` or `-reboot` is used to reboot the SimpleTV DVR.
 This can be used